Jeunese/jeunese.github.io/docs/docs-as-code.md

 Docs as Code also empowers colleagues, especially the Engineers who build the product, to provide their own input.
 Even large teams of technical writers can't know everything about the product, and people are typically eager to contribute when they get to talk about something they care about.
 People like to share, so much so that many do it for free –– at work, in gaming, in open-source software projects, and in wikis.

 Your job as a technical writer is largely about quality-control, aided by implementing a review and approval process.
-Contributers don't publish changes directly, but can suggest changes, which then pass through a review and approval process with a technical author.
+Contributors don't publish changes directly, but can suggest changes, which then pass through a review and approval process with a technical author.

 Ideally, you'll still create the majority of technical documentation yourself as part of a Continuous Integration (CI) release process, or "continuous documentation" (Docs and Code).
 Documentation becomes *part* of the feature, and so must be written before a feature can be released.